uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 ## Options

 - `--app <text>`
+  - The application name.
+Required unless you are running the command from your deploy repo
 - `--env <text>`
+  - The environment you are loading data into
 - `--database <text>`
+  - The name of the database you are loading data into
 - `--vpc-name <text>`
+  - The vpc the specified environment is running in
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.